 Parent to Child Exclusion

-With the passage of Proposition 13 in June 1978, base year values were established for all properties in California.
-For people who owned property on March 1, 1975, the base year was established as of that date.
-Subsequent base years were established whenever property changed ownership or there was new construction.
+Proposition 13 passed by the voters in June 1978 established base year values for all properties in California.
+Changing ownership of property or doing new construction also sets base year values.
 As time went on and property values increased, base year values established in later years were substantially higher than earlier base year values.
 People who bought or built property understood that their taxes would be higher than the prior owner’s taxes, but children who inherited real property from their parents, which is also a change of ownership, also saw their taxes double or triple because the parents’ lower base year value disappeared.

 Application for Exclusion From Reassessment